 I kept looking and I came across something unusual.
 Or at least unusual to me.
 They had sitting on corner 4 coffee cups and several saucers that match.
 These cups and saucers did not look like the cheap ones at any garage sale.
 These items looked nice, sophisticated, expensive, and classy.
 I was intrigued.
 I asked how much for them, and they told me to take it all for a dollar.
 I had to ask this question about five times much to their amusement.
 But I wanted to be sure because though I know nothing about china, these items looked expensive and their condition was flawless.
 Well, I bought all the cups (there were only 4 and 4 saucers— though now I wish I had taken them all!).

-I had to ask this question about five times much to their amusement.
+see this website I had to ask this question about five times much to their amusement.

 When I got home I did an online search.
 And much to my surprise, I scored quite the deal.
 The cups and saucers are Noritake.
 Noritake is a Japanese china made by the Morimura Company of Japan.
 As I have been reading about them more, I am still in disbelief that I scored these items, for a dollar!
 It turns out that the Morimura company made about ten styles and some of them break down to even more styles within.